 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include Programming, Game Development, Christmas Games, Beginner Coding, Holiday Projects, plus context from life, live, poem, oliver.
+Themes include Programming, Game Development, Christmas Games, Beginner Coding, Holiday Projects, plus context from life, love, three, meaning.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.